Norman Pfeiffer

-Norman Pfeiffer (born 1940), is an architect in Los Angeles.
-For 37 years he was a partner in Hardy Holzman Pfeiffer Associates (HHPA).
-After that firm dissolved in 2004, he formed Pfeiffer Partners, the firm he currently heads.
+Norman Henry Pfeiffer (November 13, 1940 – August 23, 2023) was an American architect whose career spanned over half a century.
+He was a partner in Hardy Holzman Pfeiffer Associates (HHPA).
+After that firm dissolved in 2004, he formed Pfeiffer Partners, with offices in Los Angeles and New York.

 Early life and education

-Norman Pfeiffer was born and raised in Seattle.
+Norman Henry Pfeiffer was born on November 13, 1940, in Seattle, where he was also raised.
 His grandfather was a contractor and Pfeiffer developed early interest in architecture.
 He received his professional B.Arch. degree cum laude from the University of Washington, in 1964.
 During his years in school he worked for Paul Hayden Kirk & Associates and Kirk, Wallace, McKinley & Associates.
 He earned his M.Arch. degree at Columbia University in 1965.

 Career

-Following graduation, Pfeiffer went to work for Hugh Hardy & Associates.
-In 1967 with Hugh Hardy and Malcolm Holzman, he founded Hardy Holzman Pfeiffer Associates (HHPA).
+Following graduation, Pfeiffer went to work for Hugh Hardy & Associates, after searching a Manhattan phone book for an architecture firm to join.
+In 1967, he founded Hardy Holzman Pfeiffer Associates (HHPA) with Hugh Hardy and Malcolm Holzman.
 The firm grew and prospered for the next 37 years.

 The firm initially designed residential buildings and schools, but gradually won larger more complex commissions.
 They became known for their innovative designs for performing arts facilities and for museums, as well as for preservation, renovation and adaptive reuse projects.
+In New York, their projects included restorations or expansions of the Brooklyn Children's Museum, Radio City Music Hall, and the Cooper Hewitt, Smithsonian Design Museum.

 HHPA received over 100 national design awards, including the American Institute of Architects' Architecture Firm Award in 1981.
 All three partners became AIA Fellows; Pfeiffer was elevated to Fellowship in 1981.

-In 1986, as the firm's practice was expanding nationally, Norman Pfeiffer moved to Los Angeles to open an HHPA office in that city.
+In 1986, as the firm's practice was expanding nationally, Pfeiffer moved to Los Angeles to open an HHPA office in that city.
+In Los Angeles, the firm's work included renovations of the Los Angeles County Museum of Art and the Griffith Observatory.